Tenemo/hadrondesign/README.md

 - add htmlFor's to labels
 - if the site ever grows to have more scss, they should be imported separately for each section and themes handled differently
 - add FAQ? a few similar questions get asked all the time
+- react-youtube throwing some console errors, no impact, not sure if fixable

 ### for much later and probably not
 - how to play modal pop-up, GIF with example